- Open Access

 Phase I: Qualitative – Development and content validity

 A two-stage qualitative research process was used to determine instrument content, and to ensure clarity and understanding in the target patient population.
 Focus groups and interviews were conducted by experienced study team members using a semi-structured discussion guide, informed by clinical expert input and a review of the literature to cross reference symptoms, and were audio-recorded and transcribed for analysis.
 Additionally, participants completed a sociodemographic questionnaire for use in characterizing the study sample.
-Additional methods are outlined below, with details provided in the online Supplementary Material.
+Additional methods are outlined below, with details provided in the online Supplementary Material (Additional file 1).

 Stage 1: Focus groups and one-to-one interviews